ubarsc/pylidar/doc/source/commandline_canopy.rst

 Below is an example of a horizontal slice of a 0.5 m voxelization output from pylidar_canopy using a single scan as input.
 The command line syntax for this example was::

     pylidar_canopy -m VOXEL_HANCOCK2016 -i 151125_121744.rxp
         -o nscans.tif cover_profile.tif voxel_class.tif
         --voxelsize 0.5 --bounds -50 -50 -10 50 50 60
         --rasterdriver GTiff

 For ease of interpretation we only show a the output using a single scan.
-The horizontal slice is taken at 2m because this is the height of the scanner so beams will traverse the voxel space horizontally, further simplifying visual interpretation.
+The horizontal slice is taken at 2 m because this is the height of the scanner so beams will traverse the voxel space horizontally, further simplifying visual interpretation.

 .. image:: voxel_example.png
     :scale: 50 %
+    :align: center